eikenb/redis-queue-ok/Readme.md

 # Usage

+	$ resque-ok -h
+	Usage: resque-ok [options] QUEUE [...]
+	  -ns="resque": reqsue namespace

-Call passing one or more resque queue names as arguments (just the unique part, it automatically adds the resque:queue: bit).
+Call passing one or more resque queue names as arguments.
+It also takes an optional namespace argument that should coincide with your Resque.redis.namespace setting.

 ## Comment